-individual characteristics (age, gender, geographic location, family structure, education), voting, and several attitudinal questions.
+We use individual-level data from a 1957 survey covering the Parliament election-the first election poll conducted in Norway (Rokkan et al. 1958).
+The survey collected information on individual characteristics (age, gender, geographic location, family structure, and education), voting, and several attitudinal questions.
 The survey also included questions on the respondents' children, and thus we can identify individuals whose children were affected by the 1936 Folk School reform.

-4 Empirical approach
+4. Empirical Approach